DesconBelgrade/Klimerko/README.md

     - You're running the latest version of ESP8266 Core
       - In Arduino IDE, go to *Tools* > *Board* > *Boards Manager*
       - Search for “*esp8266*” by *ESP8266 Community*
-      - Click the **Update** button shown next to the result (if you don't see it, you're probably running the latest version)
+      - Click the **Update** button shown next to the result (if you don't see it, you're probably running the latest version).
+- If Klimerko can't see your WiFi network:
+  - Make sure the network you're trying to connect your Klimerko to is a 2.4GHz network, and not a 5GHz one as NodeMCU only supports 2.4GHz.
+  - Make sure you're in range.
 - If your device won't connect to WiFi or AllThingsTalk (blue LED on NodeMCU constantly blinking slowly):
 	- Make sure your credentials are correct.
 Check if you copied [AllThingsTalk credentials](#cloud-platform-credentials) and your WiFi credentials correctly.
 [Reconfigure credentials to make sure.](#configuring-klimerko-credentials)
   - Turn on WiFi Configuration Mode on your Klimerko by pressing and holding the **FLASH** button on the NodeMCU board.
   Connect to your Klimerko using WiFi and once the WiFi Configuration Portal is open, you should see the WiFi connection status at the bottom of the page.
   - Make sure Klimerko is not too far away from your Router.
   - Make sure your Router has internet access.
 - If your device is connected, but some assets are not being updated (or only "Interval", "WiFi Signal" and "Firmware Version" assets are being updated):